Health Sciences cultural safety education in Australia, Canada, New Zealand, and the United States: a literature review

 Cultural competence is the mastery of a set of measurable skills, knowledge, attitudes and behaviours in which practitioners begin to become self-aware of their own culture in providing quality care to diverse populations.8 This awareness, solely determined by the practitioner, enables effective work in cross-cultural situations but does not address the inherent power imbalance between the recipient of the care and the healthcare provider.9 Cultural safety extends beyond cultural competence, and focuses on the “social, structural and power inequities that underpin health inequalities/disparities”10 and is determined and felt by both service-users and practitioners.

-Cultural safety education, stemming from concerns about the health status of Māori people in New Zealand, prepares practitioners to challenge unequal power relationships that perpetuate health inequalities and disparities of individuals, families and communities.11 It fosters sharing of power in that the recipient (patient/community) of healthcare determines how safe they feel during the service encounter.12 Culturally safe practice recognizes historical and contemporary colonization, and societal, institutional, and political power structures that continue to undermine Indigenous people’s role in their own care within the healthcare system.13 A culturally safe environment is one that is spiritually, socially, emotionally and physically safe for people; where there is no assault, challenge or denial of their identity, of who they are, and what they need.
-Contrarily, culturally unsafe practice is any action which diminishes, demeans or disempowers the cultural identity and well-being of an individual.7
+Cultural safety education, stemming from concerns about the health status of Māori people in New Zealand, prepares practitioners to challenge unequal power relationships that perpetuate health inequalities and disparities of individuals, families and communities.11 It fosters sharing of power in that the recipient (patient/community) of healthcare determines how safe they feel during the service encounter.12 Culturally safe practice recognizes historical and contemporary colonization, and societal, institutional, and political power structures that continue to undermine Indigenous people’s role in their own care within the healthcare system.13 A culturally safe environment is one that acknowledges and respects all aspects of a person’s life and does not lessen or ignore that person’s identity, uniqueness or power as a human being.7

 For many healthcare disciplines, culturally safe concepts are being included in the education and training of healthcare administrators, providers and educators, to support the development of cultural competencies, shared provider-recipient decision making, and better care that supports healthier outcomes.
 This includes the adoption of cultural safety within several disciplines including nursing, medicine, occupational and physical therapy, social work, sociology, anthropology, education, pharmacy, and health.
 For many of these medical and allied health disciplines, this type of education is now a requirement for program accreditation and approval to address health gaps between populations.10 Educational initiatives are required for healthcare and social service providers to better understand and apply culturally safe principles to their practice, and to reduce healthcare inequities of Indigenous peoples by improving their healthcare experiences14,15 and a review of literature would inform existing and upcoming curricula and programs implementation.